Germany’s Penta is a new digital bank account for startups and SMEs

 Germany’s Penta is the latest European startup to throw its banking wares into the ring.
 The burgeoning company is launching a new digital bank account targeting SMEs.
 Running on top of Banking-as-a-Platform solarisBank, the new offering perhaps resembles something like Tide in the U.K., and is designed to meet all of the banking needs of small to medium-sized businesses, including, of course, startups.

-Opening in Beta today, the premise for Penta is that and SMEs are currently underserved by banks and that “business banking can be really awful,” co-founder and CEO Lav Odorovic tells me.
+Opening in Beta today, the premise for Penta is that SMEs and startups are currently underserved by banks and that “business banking can be really awful,” co-founder and CEO Lav Odorovic tells me.
 This typically sees traditional banks make account opening cumbersome and much more difficult than it should be, whilst simultaneously charging exorbitant fees for making payments or international money exchange.

 There’s also a long list of other unmet needs, such as tracking employee spending and automating accounting and invoicing.
 “We ultimately concluded that business owners want a fully digital bank that’s easy to use and that has the apps and products they need to help them scale quicker, save more time and money,” he says.